arthurflor23/spelling-correction/README.md

 <img src="https://github.com/arthurflor23/text-correction/blob/master/doc/image/header.png?raw=true">

-A text corrector system implemented using [SymSpell](https://github.com/mammothb/symspellpy) and [Transformer](https://www.tensorflow.org/) (with TensorFlow 2.0).
+A text corrector system implemented using the Statistical Language Model ([SymSpell](https://github.com/mammothb/symspellpy)) and Neural Network ([Seq2Seq](https://towardsdatascience.com/seq2seq-model-in-tensorflow-ec0c557e560f) and [Transformer](https://www.tensorflow.org/tutorials/text/transformer)) (using TensorFlow 2.0).
 This project supports several text datasets and uses a noise function to create more data training (unlike Grammatical Error Correction (GEC) methodology).
 Don't worry, this is an automatic process in `transform` step and generator class.

-This project has a Statistical Language Model approach and a Neural Network approach, both with the purpose of simple text correction (a simple approach to the spell checker).

 **Notes**:
 1. All **references** are commented in the code.